hazelcast/hazelcast/docs/design/sql/04-mulitthreaded-execution.md

 **Example 2**

 Consider a fragment which occupied the thread `A`.
 Then a `batch` message arrives, which should resume execution of another fragment.
-Given that the processing of `batch` message should is ordered, it has logical partition defined.
+Given that the processing of `batch` message should be ordered, it has logical partition defined.
 It may happen that the thread chosen for `batch` operation processing will also be the thread `A`, that is currently busy.
 So we either delay the resume of the fragment associated with the batch, reducing the throughput, or we introduce a priority queue and interrupt the running fragment, wasting CPU cycles.